 • Inform participants of their rights and what steps they need to take to exercise those rights, who they can contact and how to file a complaint and ask questions.
 It must also be perfectly clear to participants that they can withdraw their consent (at any time and without stating reasons), but that the data processing that has taken place until the time of withdrawal will remain legally valid and does not have to be reversed.
-Please remember that withdrawing consent should be as easy as giving it.
+If the consent is subsequently withdrawn, and at that point you still have non-anonymised research data from the participant in question, then that data must be deleted.
+Only in exceptional

-8 A so-called data processing agreement must be concluded with any external data processor prior to the data processing activities starting.
+&lt;sup>8 A so-called data processing agreement must be concluded with any external data processor prior to the data processing activities starting.

-9This only applies, for example, in the case of profiling taking place or if decisions are made by the computer that may have legal consequences for the participants.
+&lt;sup>9This only applies, for example, in the case of profiling taking place or if decisions are made by the computer that may have legal consequences for the participants.
 This rarely seems to be the case in relation to scientific research.

-10Certain 'third countries' have been designated by the European Commission as countries that are secure for the exchange of information.
+&lt;sup>10Certain 'third countries' have been designated by the European Commission as countries that are secure for the exchange of information.
 Other conditions for data transfer apply to other countries.